ComicalSoftwares/Antimatter/README.md

 # Antimatter
 Lightweight Python IDE written in Python, supports Discord Rich Presence and building applications using pyinstaller.

->[!Warning]
+>[!Note]
 >This software is available only for Windows and Linux.
-It is also recommended to use Antimatter for non-important projects in case there is a bug as the app is still in its early alpha developement and to get more used to the code editor as there may be a bit of a learning curve for unexperienced developers.
+It is also recommended to use Antimatter for **non-important projects** in case there is a **bug** as the app is still in its **early alpha developement** and to get more used to the code editor as there may be a bit of a **learning curve** for **unexperienced** developers.

 ## How it works ?
-Antimatter uses the cutomtkinter GUI library aswell as a slightly modified version of chlorophyll for syntax highlighting and line numerotation.
+Antimatter uses the cutomtkinter GUI library aswell as a custom codeviewer capable of highlighting code and loading large files in seconds !

 It also uses pypresence to provide built-in rich presence and can compile your python projects too !